-To this end, the schemes of work for each subject are reviewed regularly by the Heads of Department and periodically by the Deputy Head (Academic).
+To this end, the schemes of work for each subject are reviewed regularly by the Heads of Department.
 These schemes of work reflect the depth and breadth of the curriculum, which is in keeping with a school of our standards and traditions and the academic requirements of public examinations.